History of Sikhism: Guru Angad

 In 1538, Guru Nanak chose Lehna, his disciple, as a successor to the Guruship rather than one of his sons.
 Bhai Lehna was named Guru Angad and became the successor of Guru Nanak.
 Bhai Lehna was born in the village of Harike in Ferozepur district in Punjab, on 31 March 1504.
 He was the son of a small trader named Pheru.
 His mother's name was Mata Ramo (also known as Mata Sabhirai, Mansa Devi, Daya Kaur).
 Baba Narayan Das Trehan was his grandfather, whose ancestral house was at Matte-di-Sarai near Muktsar.

-Under the influence of his mother, Bhai Lehna began to worship Durga (A Hindu Goddess).
+Under the influence of his mother, Bhai Lehna began to worship Durga (a Hindu goddess).
 He used to lead a group of Hindu worshippers to Jwalamukhi Temple every year.
 He married Mata Khivi in January 1520 and had two sons, (Dasu and Datu), and two daughters (Amro and Anokhi).
-The whole Pheru family had to leave their ancestral village because of the ransacking by the Mughal and Baloch military who had come with Emperor Babur.
+The whole Pheru family had to leave their ancestral village because of the ransacking by the Mughal and Afghan military who had come with Emperor Babur.
 After this, the family settled at the village of Khadur Sahib by the River Beas, near Tarn Taran Sahib, a small town about 25 km from Amritsar city.

 One day, Bhai Lehna heard the recitation of a hymn of Guru Nanak from Bhai Jodha (a Sikh of Guru Nanak Sahib) who was in Khadur Sahib.
 He was thrilled and decided to proceed to Kartarpur to have an audience (darshan) with Guru Nanak.
 So while on the annual pilgrimage to Jwalamukhi Temple, Bhai Lehna left his journey to visit Kartarpur and see Baba Nanak.
 His very first meeting with Guru Nanak completely transformed him.
-He renounced the worship of the Hindu Goddess, dedicated himself to the service of Guru Nanak and so became his disciple, (his Sikh), and began to live in Kartarpur.
+He renounced the worship of the Hindu goddess, dedicated himself to the service of Guru Nanak and so became his disciple (his Sikh), and began to live in Kartarpur.